Albany International Airport: Main terminal

 The main terminal is divided into two levels.
 Level 1 includes the main check-in area, baggage claim, car rental, and taxi services.
 Level 2 includes a public waiting area.
 The security checkpoint leads passengers to a central atrium and all three concourses.

 Concourses

 Concourse A was opened in 1998.
 The concourse currently hosts Allegiant Air and United.
 Concourse B hosts American, Delta, and JetBlue.
 Concourse C was opened in June 1998 as part of the airport's $184 million renovation project.
-Concourse C has three gates, with two currently being used by Southwest and one vacant.
+Concourse C has three gates, with two currently being used by Southwest, while the other is currently assigned to Breeze Airways after being vacated by Frontier.